alexdjetic/sysnavig/README.md

 ```
 now you can launch without giving the path ✅

+## manual
+here the key that this utility use by default:
+- q: quit
+- s: scroll up process
+- d: scroll down process

 ## the next advancement
 i want to improve this command to add the feature:
 - network access: true graph